Rookmangud Katawal: Integration of Maoist Combatants in Nepal Army after disarmament of former rebels

 COAS Rookmangud Katawal had stated that he opposed integrating Maoist combatants into the Nepal Army for a period of "five years."
-Katwal held the view that "Reintegration is disintegration."
+Katawal held the view that "Reintegration is disintegration."
 He estimated it would take that long for democracy to take root in Nepal.
 Five years would allow the Maoists time to turn in all their weapons and prove their democratic bona fides.
 He said he had stressed to Prime Minister G.P.
 Koirala on July 1, 2007, that integration would destroy the Army and deprive the political parties of an institution to fall back on if the Maoists attempted to seize power.
 He had warned Koirala, "Don't toss away the Army or you will have nothing to fall back on" if the Maoists try to seize power.
 In response, the Prime Minister had assured him he would do nothing to demoralize the Army.
 Katawal pointed out that the NA remained a regular, disciplined, and professional army; integrating Maoist combatants, whom he described as "thugs, criminals and terrorists", into the Nepal Army would destroy the Army.
 He claimed it would also lead the United Nations to stop deploying Nepali soldiers as peacekeepers.

 Katawal had opted for an alternative method to provide lethal military assistance to the Nepal Army; that Nepali peacekeepers could go to their postings in Haiti or other places without weapons.
 Then, upon arrival, the U.S. could provide weapons and ammunition to the group for their peacekeeping duties.
 When the group returned to Nepal at the end of their tour, they could bring the weapons and ammunition back with them.
 Katawal noted that this solution would avoid upsetting the Maoists and would allow lethal support to arrive without the political complications involved.